 “You have to taste a culture to understand it” ~ Deborah Cater.

 But with dozens of neighbourhoods and a slight language barrier in Japan, it may seem intimidating at first to go it alone to the cool, hidden spots locals hang out.
 Will a Tokyo food tour help with this?
-And should you make the time to add one to your Tokyo itinerary?
+And should you make the time to add one (or more) to your Tokyo itinerary?

 In short, you bet!
 Never fear, I’ve tried-and-tested my fair share of Tokyo food tours during my multiple trips to Japan, and have broken them down in this article to help make your selection process easier.